mobify/ui-kit/README.md

 ## Using Symbols Within the Kit

-The symbols included in the UI Kits are named in line with their code counterparts.
+The symbols included in the UI Kits are **named to be inline with their code counterparts**.
 This is intended to be a reference for the developers who will inherit the designs; by maintaining this naming scheme, the developers will know which components you've used and what they need to include in their build.

-As such, _we do not recommend renaming the of symbols_, either on the Symbol page or in individual instances of the symbols, as that would remove the reference point.
+As such, _we do not recommend renaming the of symbols_, either on the Symbol page or in individual instances, as that would remove the reference point.

-If you want to organize the symbols used in your design, please do so with Groups.
+If you want to organize the symbols used in your design, we suggest doing so by wrapping them in groups and renaming those.

 ### Sharing with Developers